yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-offset/index.md

 Now let's figure out how to nail the frame to the partition — and finish with a department salary range query.

-_P.S.
+> **Note**.
 If you don't quite understand what a frame is and how it is formed, it's okay.
 Frames are one of the most challenging topics in SQL windows, and they cannot be fully explained in one go.
-We will study frames throughout the book and gradually sort everything out._
+We will study frames throughout the book and gradually sort everything out.

 ## Department salary range revisited